hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 > >    with increasing MPI tasks per GPU (in this case, 6 MPI tasks per GPU).
 > >
 > > Possible explanation:
+> >
 > > 1.
 For the smallest system, the number of atoms assigned to each GPU or MPI ranks is
 > >    very low.
-The system size is so small that considering GPU acceleration is practically meaningless.
-In this case you are emplying far too many workers to complete a small job and therefore it is not surprising that the scaling deteriorates with increasing MPI tasks.
-In fact, you may try to use 1 GPU and a few MPI task to see if the performance increases in this case.
+The system size is so small that considering GPU acceleration is practically
+> >    meaningless.
+In this case you are emplying far too many workers to complete a small job and
+> >    therefore it is not surprising that the scaling deteriorates with increasing MPI tasks.
+In
+> >    fact, you may try to use 1 GPU and a few MPI task to see if the performance increases in
+> >    this case.
-> > 2.
-Fix Me.
+> > 2. (**FIXME**).
 > {: .solution}
 {: .challenge}